fitbit-project/fitbit_challenge/README.md

 If needed to restart from the beginning: recommeded to ./cleanup.sh to restart the docker containers and databases from beginning to avoid conflicts
 Open Grafana at http://localhost:3001.
 Log in with username admin and password admin
 The visualization options will be available after login and are all automatically loaded without creating any new dashboards
-6. run the impute.py script after the ingestion completes and imputation works with TimescaleDB simple interpolation, a advantage of using timescaledb for timeseries data
+6. run the impute.py script after the ingestion completes and imputation works with timescaleDB's inbuild interpolation, an advantage of using timescaledb for timeseries data
    **Run the impute service:**

    ```